Add an enrichment to a prediction endpoint#

 You have successfully published an API service from the Design node to the API Deployer and then to a deployment infrastructure (an API node).
 This allowed you to receive a response from a query to a live prediction endpoint.

 In many cases though, you may be missing information required for the model to score an incoming request.
-Accordingly, let’s return to the Design node, and add an enrichment to the prediction endpoint within the existing API service.
+Accordingly, let’s return to the Design node, and add an API query enrichment to the prediction endpoint within the existing API service.
 Then, we’ll re-deploy a new version of the API service.

 Add a query enrichment#